The Marshall Project: Diversity and Inclusion, 2021

 To reach them, we are investing more resources in audience engagement and outreach to understand what issues and what forms of storytelling best answer the news needs of many groups of readers.
 And we are beginning to assemble local news teams in communities that have been starved of reporting and data resources that would enable citizens to hold officials accountable.

 Our journalism, anchored in rigorous fact-finding and intensive reporting, continued last year to highlight instances of structural racism and discrimination.
 Some examples included investigations exposing how police across the country disproportionately use force against Black teenagers, and how the rising number of life-without-parole sentences affect Black people in greater numbers than any other group.

-- We hired four staffers of color this year, out of six total hires.
-The “Rooney rule”—all finalist pools contain at least one person of color—has been implemented in all hiring in 2020.
+- We hired six staffers of color this year, out of 12 total hires.
+As we have done since 2020, every hiring process across our organization used the “Rooney rule” — all finalist pools included at least one person of color.

 The End-of-Year Numbers

-The Marshall Project now uses EEOC race/ethnicity and gender reporting categories.
-In the charts some categories are abbreviated for space.
+The Marshall Project uses EEOC race/ethnicity and gender reporting categories, abbreviating some categories in the charts for space.